ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Introduction

 where $\mathcal{D}(.,.)$ is the \textit{data term} that measures the discrepancy between the deformed shape $\phi.q_S$ and the target shape $q_T$.
 The term $\mathcal{R}(.)$ plays the role of a \textit{regularizer} and thus controls the plausibility of the solution $\phi^*$.
 In several applications, particularly when analyzing the anatomical parts/organs of the body, it is desirable to have a deformation $\phi$ that preserves local and global topology, preventing the deformation from creating holes or folding when applied to the source shape.
-This is true for diffeomorphisms, for example.
-It is also true for the slightly more general \textit{bilipshitz maps}, which are essentially diffeomorphisms as well; they are homeomorphisms $\Phi$ such that both $\Phi$ and $\Phi^{-1}$ have a bounded rate of change (specifically, they are differentiable almost everywhere, with invertible differential).
-To better understand the advantage of transformations that are (essentially) diffeomorphisms over simple displacements, we will compare in the following the elastic deformation models \cite{broit1981optimal} and the LDDMM framework introduced for the first time in \cite{beg2005computing} to deal with large deformations.
+This is true for \textit{diffeomorphisms}, for example.
+It is also true for the slightly more general \textit{bilipshitz maps}, which are essentially diffeomorphisms as well; they are homeomorphisms $\Phi$ such that both $\Phi$ and $\Phi^{-1}$ have a bounded rate of change (in particular, they are differentiable almost everywhere, with invertible differential).
+LDDMM computes diffeomorphic transformations through the integration of smooth, time-dependent \textit{velocity fields} $f:[0,1]\times \real^3 \to \real^3$ over time \cite{beg2005computing}.
+Accordingly, time-dependent transformations $\phi:[0,1]\times \real^3 \to \real^3$ are derived.
+They are governed by an Ordinary Differential Equation, known as the \textit{flow equation} \cite{dupuis1998variational} formulated as in Eq. (\ref{Eq:FlowEq}),